Usage¶

 … the tagging of the jobs to specific runners:¶

-This ensures that the jobs run on our special autoscaling AWS runners, where we configured a shared folder between runners, for build-time optimization purposes.… use of external folders for DL_DIR and SSTATE_DIR:¶
+This ensures that the jobs run on our special runners, where we configured a shared folder between runners, for build-time optimization purposes.The variables are set to use the shared folder.

 Trigger rules¶